justinrgarrard/world-of-naevis.net/docs/adventuring/loot/attunement.md

 {: .note}
 > **Charisma Limiter**
 >
 > The maximum number of items an adventurer can attune to is equal to: **(Charisma Modifier + 1)**.
 An adventurer with a negative modifier is unable to attune to magic items.
-This limitation reflects the difficulty of bonding and managing multiple semi-sentient items at one time.
+This limitation reflects the difficulty of mentally coordinating multiple semi-sentient items at one time.

 #### Identification and Bonding